-The Slovak Spectator proudly presents the 16th edition of its annual publication about recent developments in the Slovak labour market, the Career & Employment Guide 2015.
+The Slovak Spectator proudly presents the 17th edition of its annual publication about recent developments in the Slovak labour market, the Career & Employment Guide 2016.
 The English-language guide is a source of useful contacts and up-to-date content not only for managers or employers, but also for employees and all general readers who want to learn more about the Slovak HR and education sector.

-The Career & Employment Guide 2015 traditionally includes a full list of updated contacts for major firms and institutions in human resources, training, education and consulting.
+The Career & Employment Guide 2016 traditionally includes a full list of updated contacts for major firms and institutions in human resources, training, education and consulting.
 It also carries extensive information about job portals, job fairs and HR conferences.
 We tell you ‘Who’s who’ in Slovakia’s HR sector, providing details of the top representatives of HR departments of key companies operating in Slovakia, as well as key professionals at the HR companies themselves.

-The Career & Employment Guide 2015 is available for purchase via our Online Shop or in the reception of Petit Press at Lazaretská 12 in Bratislava.
+The Career & Employment Guide 2016 is available for purchase via our Online Shop or in the reception of Petit Press at Lazaretská 12 in Bratislava.
 You can also buy it at selected newsstands and shops throughout Slovakia which sell foreign-language publications.

-For information about advertising opportunities in the Career and Employment Guide 2016, please contact our Sales Department at +421 2 5923 3300 or firstname.lastname@example.org.
+For information about advertising opportunities in the Career and Employment Guide 2017, please contact our Sales Department at +421 2 5923 3300 or firstname.lastname@example.org.

 Note!
 The Slovak Spectator All-Inclusive subscribers receive all our annual publications free, as they are published throughout the year.
 Subscribe and get the next Career & Employment Guide for free.